 These dolphins will be priced between $40-60 million depending on the abilities that buyers want to programme, and can only swim when operated by a human (a reassurance to conspiracy theorists worried about terminator dolphins taking over).
 These swim into the picture as Chinese aquariums and zoos squirm under the pressure of the country’s recently instituted wildlife trade ban.

 The ban itself is questionable considering China continues to host Yulin, its annual dog meat festival.
 China’s annual revenue in wildlife farming was more than $74 billion a year, employing over 14 million people in the country before the ban.

 In view of China’s ban, Conti expects a massive demand for robot dolphins, and is hoping to produce more than 150 units within three years.
 He’s also stressing that while these animatronic dolphins may come across as expensive, the lack of medical and upkeep expenditure can actually make them a more sustainable option.

 It could also potentially be propped up as an alternative at marine parks like SeaWorld, which have been heavily criticised for using “circus-style” dolphins and other aquatic animals to perform tricks for tourism revenue.
 Conti and Langlotz are also making a splash by earning PETA’s Innovator for Animals Award for developing a high-tech innovation that could prevent animal cruelty.
-Sounds like these dolphins will get along with animal activists and aquatic enthusiasts swimmingly.

 Follow Shamani Joshi on Instagram.